 An Efficient SAT Algorithm: The Support Points

-A support point for a face normal of shape-A is defined to be the vertex position on shape-B where the vertex has the most negative distant from the corresponding edge of Shape-A. This is illustrated in Figure 9-12 for the face normal A1 of shape-A. The vertex SA1 on shape-B has the largest negative distant from edge eA1 when measured along the A1 direction, and thus SA1 is the support point for face normal A1.
+A support point for a face normal of shape-A is defined to be the vertex position on shape-B where the vertex has the most negative distant from the corresponding edge of shape-A. This is illustrated in Figure 9-12 for the face normal A1 of shape-A. The vertex SA1 on shape-B has the largest negative distant from edge eA1 when measured along the A1 direction, and thus SA1 is the support point for face normal A1.
 The negative distance signifies that the measurement is directional and that a support point must be in the reversed direction from the face normal.

 Figure 9-12.
 Support Points of Face Normals